EN

 • Commuter benefits

-Often, these benefits end up being more cost-effective for employees.
+Often, these PEO-provided benefits end up being more cost-effective for employees than their non-PEO counterparts.
 By providing access to benefits on par with Fortune 500 companies, a PEO can help keep you competitive in your search for new talent and keep your current employees happy.

 Outsourcing HR to a PEO can lead to a better employee experience as well.
 Since PEOs are experts in all things HR, they’re well-equipped to answer questions and process benefits claims quickly.